mattrondel/mtg/Walls.md

+Other wall to add to collection if not missing Cathedral Membrane

+cool stuff to look into for wall deck

 #### For sake of sanity maybe just get the different art works but not necessarily all printed copies (though it would be cool)
 -Collection will be at least one of each card allowing for different art styles
 #### At least make place holders for these cards